Here, I will talk about navigating cybersecurity challenges in remote work environment.

 Gaining visibility into all devices, users, apps, and systems connected to your network is crucial for recognizing unusual third party access attempts.

 Comprehensive network monitoring, security information and event management (SIEM), and endpoint detection and response (EDR) give you this visibility.
-Lookout for anomalous third party logins and data flows.
-Many solutions integrate AI and machine learning to identify suspicious patterns quickly.
+Look out for anomalous third-party logins and data flows.
+Many solutions integrate AI and machine learning to quickly identify suspicious patterns.

 Ensure you have asset inventories mapped out so you know exactly what third party components are integrated into your IT environment.
 This allows you to monitor their access and cyber risk potential.